DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 > We purposefully built our UI backwards so that we could introduce the different Xamarin.Forms elements in smaller chunks.

-## Authenticate Xamarin App with Auth0
+## Aside: Xamarin Authentication with Auth0

 With the UI and navigation in place we are ready to add the login and signup functionality to our application.
 We will use Auth0's [RESTful Authentication API](https://auth0.com/docs/auth-api) to authenticate and create new users.
 Additionally, we will use the **RestSharp** and **Newtonsoft JSON** library make interfacing with the API easier.
 As we won't be using a datastore for this simple demo, we will store the user credentials in the `Application.Current` namespace so that we can access the user data throughout our application.
+You are not required to use Auth0 for Xamarin authentication.
+We've used the Auth0 REST API for brevity but if you are interested in building your own check out this great [example](https://github.com/auth0/nodejs-jwt-authentication-sample) on how you could implement JWT authentication with NodeJS.

 First we will implement the login functionality.
 When a user enters their **Email** and **Password**, we will send this data to the Auth0 `oauth/ro` API endpoint which will validate the credentials and if successful return a `id_token` and `access_token` which we will use to get the user data.
 If we do not get an `access_token` back we will let the user know that they have entered invalid credentials.